-4 The standard solution to the principal-agent problem is the design of an incentive compatible contract for the agent (e.g., Holmström and Be 1979; Grossmann and Hart, 1983), which links compensation to an observable variable varying with the principle's objective function and counterbalances the agent's conflicting goals.
-In the given scenario, this would suggest that the compensation of the revenue administration is be linked to the revenue collection performance (e.g., a fixed share of collected revenue is distributed as a bonus).
-In reality, however, such compare not practical, as they would be costly and face serious political opposition.
-First, compensation schemes would likely be expensive to discound individual rent taking as targeting would be a problem.
-Second, they would be inefficient, since the role of other factors affecting revenue, second growth, is quite large.
+The standard solution to the principal-agent problem is the design of an incentive compatible contract for the agent (e.g., Holmström and Bengt, 1979; Grossmann and Hart, 1983), which links compensation to an observable variable varying with the principle's objective function and thus counterbalances the agent's conflicting goals.
+In the given scenario, this would suggest that the compensation of the revenue administration should be linked to the revenue collection performance (e.g., a fixed share of collected revenue is distributed as a bonus).
+In reality, however, such contracts are not practical, as they would be costly and face serious political opposition.
+First, compensation schemes would likely be expensive to discourage individual rent taking as targeting would be a problem.
+Second, they would be inefficient, since the role of other factors affecting revenue, such as economic growth, is quite large.
 Finally, they would be hard to justify politically, as their prime function is to reward non-corrupt behavior.

-$^{{}^{5}}Y{1} = \alpha + x{1}^{B0} + x{1-1}^{D1} + \dots + x{1-p}^{Dp} + e{1}$, which permits that tax base (x1)to be a moving combination of current and past values of x1.
-He also used lagged values of Y1 explanatory variables.
-If absolute value of $\beta = 1$, then tax revenue growth rates $\Delta \log Y_1$ follow a trend plus errors in this matternatively, if the estimated absolute value of β is less than 1, then, the impacts of the previous period's tax revenue on current revenue relatively smaller effect and it would be declining patterns for the distant past time period.
+Yt = $\alpha$ +xtB0+xt-1B1+...+xt-pBp +et, which permits that tax base (xt)to be a moving combination of current and past values of xt.
+He also used the lagged values of Yt explanatory variables.
+If absolute value of $\beta$ = 1, then tax revenue growth rates $\Delta$ logYt follow a trend plus errors in this model.
+Alternatively, if the estimated absolute value of $\beta$ < 1, then, the impacts of the previous period's tax revenue on current revenue follows relatively smaller effect and it would be declining patterns for the distant past time period.